Interlisp/Interlisp.github.io/content/en/using/running/running-on-linux.md

 type: docs
 ---

-Medley can run on any Linux system that includes X Windows, including Windows System For Linux on Windows 11 and Windows 10 Build 19044+.
+Medley can run on any Linux system that includes X Windows, including Windows System For Linux (WSL) on Windows 11 and Windows 10 Build 19044+.

-It is also recommended that the Linux system have a web browser installed.
+We recommend the Linux system have a web browser installed.
 For WSL installations, the browser(s) on the Windows side will suffice.
 A browser is not strictly necessary to run Medley, but several features of the system (e.g., displaying some user documentation) will not work without an external browser installed.

 Medley can be installed on your system in one of two configurations: *standard* and *local*.
-Standard installation will install Medley into system directories and install any prerequisite packages.
-Local installation will install Medley into any user directory but any prerequisite packages must be installed manually.
+* Standard installation will install Medley into system directories and install any prerequisite packages.
+* Local installation will install Medley into any user directory but any prerequisite packages must be installed manually.

 On WSL, Medley will run on either WSL1 or WSL2.
+WSL2 is preferred, but for older machines that do not support virtualization (see
+[here](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/hyper-v-requirements))
-WSL2 is preferred, but for older machines that do not support virtualization (see [here](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/hyper-v-requirements)) or Windows builds prior to Windows 10 Build 19041, WSL1 will work just fine although it will be limited to the VNC mode (see below).
+or Windows builds prior to Windows 10 Build 19041, WSL1 will work just fine although it will be limited to the VNC mode (see below).
 See [here](https://interlisp.org/running/running-on-win/) for more information on running Medley on WSL.

-### **Standard Installation \(Debian-based systems only\)**
+## **Standard Installation \(Debian-based systems only\)**

 Standard installations are currently supported only for Debian-based systems (i.e., systems that support dpkg), including Debian-based distros on WSL.

-In a standard installation, Medley is installed in system directories (specifically, /usr/local/interlisp) and support like man pages and (a link to) the medley executable are also installed in standard system locations (e.g., /usr/local/man and /usr/local/bin).
+In a standard installation, Medley is installed in system directories (specifically, /usr/local/interlisp).
+Support-like man pages and (a link to) the medley executable are also installed in standard system locations (e.g., /usr/local/man and /usr/local/bin).

 Standard installations are ideal for users who want to explore Medley (including its system code) or to develop applications built on top of Medley.
 Standard installations are not good for users who want to modify the Medley system code, since that code is installed in protected locations.

 Standard installation uses `apt` to install a .deb package downloaded from [the Medley downloads site](https://online.interlisp.org/downloads/medley_downloads.html).
 The .deb package will install Medley as well as any other packages needed for Medley to run.

 There are separate .deb packages for "standard" Linux and for WSL (as well as for the three machine architectures - X86_64, ARM64, ARMv7).
 The WSL packages differ only in